pivotal/Realtime-scoring-for-MADlib/README.md

 # Usage
     RTS4MADlib let you deploy a MADlib Model to Docker, PKS or Kubernetes environments.
     In $RTSMADLIB_HOME/samples/ folder we supply some samples to test the model deployment.
+    If you like to use Jupyter style samples, please navigate to folder $RTSMADLIB_HOME/samples/jupyter_notebooks/ where you find different samples.

 #### Installing a MADlib model on Docker as REST service:
    [Logistic Regression](https://github.com/pivotal/Realtime-scoring-for-MADlib/blob/master/RTS4MADlib/samples/Deploy_Model.md)